Rice Baby Cereal Sold at Walmart Recalled Due to High Arsenic Levels

 • Lot 21084, with UPC Code #00681131082907 and a “best if used by” date of June 25, 2022

 • Lot 21242, with UPC Code #00681131082907 and a “best if used by” date of Nov.
 30, 2022

 The problem: The product tested above the guidance level for inorganic arsenic set by the FDA.

 The fix: Return the baby food to the Walmart store where it was purchased for a full refund or toss it into the trash.

-How to contact the manufacturer: Call Maple Island from 9 a.m. to 5 p.m.
-ET Monday through Friday at 800-369-1022 or send an email to email@example.com.
+How to contact the manufacturer: Call Maple Island between 9 a.m. and 5 p.m.
+ET Monday through Friday at 800-369-1022 or send an email to firstname.lastname@example.org.